krishnaz/tech-debt-talk/PITCHME.md

 * Bottom left, lack of knowledge, layering: separation of concerns
 * Could be new tech, not tuned right
 * Top left: Could be bad culture, we don't want to see
-* Broken window can have an effect too
-* Boy scout rule, Uncle Bob

 ---
 ### What problems could it cause?